software-architects/time-cockpit-website/content/en/blog/2012/12/17/Debugging-and-Interactive-Development-of-Time-Cockpit-Python-Scripts.md

 TimeCockpitApplication.Current.InitializeDataContext(False, True)
 connection = DataContextConnections.Current.Single(lambda dcc: dcc.ConnectionType == ConnectionType.ApplicationServer)
 connection.InitializeOrThrow(False)
 Context = connection.DataContext{% endhighlight %}<h3 xmlns="http://www.w3.org/1999/xhtml">Main Script Content</h3><p xmlns="http://www.w3.org/1999/xhtml">Now we are good to go.
 An environment very similar to the <a href="http://help.timecockpit.com/?topic=html/c20d94e9-97dc-48a8-9171-fd3bb70dad86.htm" target="_blank">built-in script editor</a> has been set up which can now be run in Visual Studio, other IDEs or stand-alone IronPython.
-The only difference is that the set of implicitly available imports has been simplified (the download contains the full and simplified versions).</p><p xmlns="http://www.w3.org/1999/xhtml">In this sample we query all projects, iterate over them and print them in different ways depending on some condition.</p>{% highlight javascript %}projects = Context.Select(&quot;From P In Project Select P&quot;) for p in projects:
+The only difference is that the set of implicitly available imports has been simplified (the download contains the full and simplified versions).</p><p xmlns="http://www.w3.org/1999/xhtml">In this sample we query all projects, iterate over them and print them in different ways depending on some condition.</p>{% highlight javascript %}projects = Context.Select("From P In Project Select P") for p in projects:
     if p.ProjectName.Contains('c'):
-        print &quot;!!&quot;, p.ProjectName, p.StartDate
+        print "!!", p.ProjectName, p.StartDate
     else:
         print p.ProjectName, p.StartDate{% endhighlight %}<h2 xmlns="http://www.w3.org/1999/xhtml">Debugging</h2><p xmlns="http://www.w3.org/1999/xhtml">Our self-contained time cockpit python script can be debugged in different ways.
 If you just want to use our SDK a python-based approach like the <strong>Standard Python launcher</strong> in <strong>PyTools</strong> works best.
 This shows the Python-perspective of all objects, allows to use the watch window and similar inspection mechanisms.
 If you would like to debug and step into .NET code called from within the python script you want to use the <strong>IronPython (.NET) launcher</strong>.
 There is <a href="https://pytools.codeplex.com/discussions/392621" target="_blank">currently no mixed-mode debugger</a> in PyTools which would allow to transparently debug both kinds of code.</p><h3 xmlns="http://www.w3.org/1999/xhtml">Breakpoints</h3><p xmlns="http://www.w3.org/1999/xhtml">Breakpoints can be used to suspend execution.
 PyTools <a href="http://pytools.codeplex.com/wikipage?title=PTVS%20FAQ" target="_blank">should also support</a> conditional breakpoints, but I was <a href="http://pytools.codeplex.com/workitem/947" target="_blank">unable to use them</a> in the current version.</p><p xmlns="http://www.w3.org/1999/xhtml">
   <img src="{{site.baseurl}}/content/images/blog/2012/12/Python Breakpoint" alt="Python Breakpoint" title="Python Breakpoint" />